Providence Community Church

 The church sits inside the classical tradition that treats truth, beauty, and goodness as joined transcendentals, and the preaching reflects that.
 Sermons engage what's sometimes called "the great conversation" — the long human inquiry into what is real, what is good, what is worth wanting — and bring scripture into that inquiry as both authority and answer.
 The church culture pairs a strong commitment to truth with an unembarrassed practice of beauty, feasting, and grateful pursuit of the good life as faithful Christian living.

-About the Preacher
+About the preaching

 Chris Oswald is in his tenth year of serving as the Senior Pastor at Providence Community Church.
 During that time he has built a substantial sermon archive with a distinct approach uniquely his own.